About the client

 Compliance and security

 We also made sure the new AI functions followed HIPAA and HITECH rules.
-The automation worked entirely inside the EMR’s secure environment: the module processed de-identified data through encrypted APIs; each operation used role-based access control linked to EMR user permissions; all AI requests were logged for audits, including user, time, and data type; no patient information was stored or cached outside the EMR.
+The automation works entirely inside the EMR’s secure environment: the module processes de-identified data through encrypted APIs; each operation uses role-based access control linked to EMR user permissions; all AI requests are logged for audits, including user, time, and data type; no patient information is stored or cached outside the EMR.

 User interface integration

-On the front end, we added new functionality to the existing React interface, enabling clinicians to create AI-assisted reports and view alerts without needing to open another app, switch tabs, or change their workflow.
+On the front end, we added new functionality to the existing React interface, enabling clinicians to create AI-assisted reports and view alerts without needing to open another app, switch tabs, or change their workflow in any other way.

 .png)